 1. To earn three (3) credits, students should devote an average of eight (8) hours per week to the internship.

-2. Students seeking to pursue an internship should consult the Internships Coordinator, Professor Brekke-Aloise, at least two weeks before registering for HIS 475 - History Internship .
+2. Students seeking to pursue an internship should consult the Internship Coordinator, Prof. Edward McCarron, at least two weeks before registering for HIS 475 - History Internship .

-4. During the period of the internship, students should keep a journal or field notes, meet periodically with the Internships Coordinator, who will direct and grade the internship (with input from the intern’s on-site supervisor), and submit by the last day of classes an academic paper of 10-12 typed pages on a topic related to the internship.
+4. During the period of the internship, students will keep a journal or field notes, meet periodically with Prof. McCarron, the Internship Coordinator, who will direct and grade the internship (with input from the intern’s on-site supervisor), and submit by the last day of classes an academic paper of 10-12 typed pages on a topic related to the internship.

-For additional information regarding internships, and a sampling of recent History and other internships, see: http://www.stonehill.edu/academics/areas-of-study/history/internships-opportunities or email Professor Brekke-Aloise at: firstname.lastname@example.org for more information.
+For additional information regarding internships, and a sampling of recent History and other internships, see: http://www.stonehill.edu/academics/areas-of-study/history/internships-opportunities or email Prof. Edward McCarron at firstname.lastname@example.org.

 Transfer Courses and Advanced Placement (AP)

 History majors may only transfer in a maximum of five courses to be used towards the major.
 A student will earn three (3) general elective credits for each score of 4 and will earn three (3) European, United States, and/or World credits for a score of 5 on the following AP tests: European, United States, and/or World.
 Only one AP course in History may be used toward the major requirements.

 No credits earned for AP courses may fulfill the History Cornerstone requirement.